 Sulfur | 0.1% - 0.2% | Forms manganese sulfide, affecting machinability |

 The casting process of gray iron involves several methods, each selected based on the application and required properties.
 One common method is the green sand mold casting, which utilizes a mixture of sand, clay, water, and other additives to create the mold.
-This technique benefits from its low-cost setup and recyclability of the sand, making it ideal for mass production.
+This technique benefits from its low-cost setup and recyclability of the sand, making it ideal for mass production and widely adopted in gray iron casting operations.

 Alternatively, the shell mold casting process employs a shell-like mold created from a resin-coated sand, offering higher precision and smoother surface finishes compared to green sand molds.
-This technique is preferred for automotive castings and other high-precision components.
+This technique is preferred for automotive castings and other high-precision components, further expanding grey cast iron uses in complex manufacturing.

 Furthermore, investment casting services are utilized for intricate gray iron parts, using a lost wax casting materials approach to create detailed patterns with superior finish quality.
-This method, although more expensive, delivers high accuracy and complexity.
+This method, although more expensive, delivers high accuracy and complexity, making it suitable for specialized grey cast iron application scenarios.

 Known for its excellent strength and durability, gray iron is a popular choice among manufacturers seeking reliable materials for heavy-duty applications.
 The presence of graphite flakes in gray iron contributes to its high compressive strength while also providing inherent vibration damping, crucial for machinery components such as cast iron water pumps and cast iron butterfly valves.
-Copper for casting is occasionally added to enhance strength properties, mainly for high-stress applications.
+Copper for casting is occasionally added to enhance strength properties, mainly for high-stress applications, which further broadens grey cast iron uses in demanding environments.

 In terms of machining, gray iron excels due to the graphite acting as a lubricant, reducing tool wear during processes such as precision cnc milling and cnc turning.
 This property makes gray iron components cost-effective to produce with consistent tolerances.